vivienhenz24/fuzzy-canary/packages/core/README.md

 })
 ```

 Runs only in the browser; `init` no-ops during SSR.
-The offscreen node is marked `aria-hidden` and positioned offscreen; a DOM comment and meta tag are always added.
+The offscreen node is marked `aria-hidden` and positioned offscreen; a DOM comment and meta tag are always added when applicable.
 If you pass `registerHeader`, it will be called with `headerName` and the `token` so you can attach it to outbound requests.

 ## Framework adapters